If you have a question let us know, and we’ll answer it!

 Q: I haven’t done a Triathlon before.
 Can I join in?

 A: Yes, please do.
-We are keen to encourage and support first-timers in getting to and completing their first race and we had lots of newbies compete in each of our Triathlons – some have gone on to compete in several more Triathlons and even to represent Team GB at International and World Championship events!
+We are keen to encourage and support first-timers in getting to and completing their first race and we had lots of newbies compete in each of our Triathlons – some have gone on to compete in several more Triathlons up to Ironman level and even to represent Team GB at International and World Championship events!
 Don’t be surprised if you get the bug!

 Q: How much training will I have to do?